A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Data

 \section{Data}

-In this section, we briefly outline the preparation of the training data (Sect.~\ref{sec:training_data}) and the composition of the set of real benchmark spectra used in Sect.~\ref{sec:results_benchmark} to gauge the performance of our trained model on real data (Sect.~\ref{sec:data_benchmark}).
+In this section, we briefly outline the preparation of the training data (Sect.~\ref{sec:training_data}).
+We also describe the composition of the set of real benchmark spectra used in Sect.~\ref{sec:results_benchmark} to gauge the performance of our trained model on real data (Sect.~\ref{sec:data_benchmark}).